richardsonlima/richardsonlima/README.md

 Here are some ideas to get you started:
 -->

-In the ever-shifting landscape of technology, where the boundaries of possibility are constantly redrawn, I stand as a Data & Software Engineer navigating the cloud-native and data-driven era.
+In the ever shifting landscape of technology, where the boundaries of possibility are constantly redrawn, I stand as a Data & Software Engineer navigating the cloud-native and data-driven era.
 My work goes beyond building systems; it is about shaping digital ecosystems and intelligent platforms that empower the creators of tomorrow.

 With a strong foundation in UNIX internals, SRE, DevOps, DataOps, and Red team offensive security (pentest), my career has been deeply focused on Software Engineering, Data Engineering, Machine Learning, and Data Science.
 I design and implement architectures, toolchains, and workflows that give engineers unprecedented autonomy.
-This integrated approach—embodied in Internal Developer Platforms and modern data platforms—is more than a collection of tools: it is a catalyst for innovation, supporting the ful...
+This integrated approach embodied in Internal Developer Platforms and modern data platforms is more than a collection of tools: it is a catalyst for innovation, supporting the ful...
 Parallel to this technological journey, I am pursuing a Master of Science degree at the Aeronautics Institute of Technology ([ITA](https://www.timeshighereducation.com/world-university-rankings/technological-institute-aeronautics)).
 There, I dive deeper into the intricate weave of science and technology, sharpening the tools of my trade and bridging theory with practice—a true fusion of mind and matter.

 ---